Brookhaven, Pennsylvania: History

 Brookhaven's mills were perhaps its most notable commercial activity.
 Thomas Coebourn established the second gristmill in the new Pennsylvania colony, successfully challenging William Penn's monopoly vested in the Caleb Pusey Mill (the Caleb Pusey house is still standing) downstream on Chester Creek.
 After a 1687 court battle went in Coebourne's favor and granted individuals the right to establish mills, the area's creeks powered a multitude of industries.
 The original Coebourne Log Mill was replaced in 1750 by a stone structure which was sold to Jonathan Dutton (Dutton Mill Road is a major road in the area) in 1792.
 A redrawing of Chester Township's borders in 1829 placed this site in present Middletown Township, with only the mill race and the owner's mansion in Brookhaven.
 The Johnson Ax Factory, the Lower Bank (Todmorden-Sackville) Hair Cloth Mills, Bickley's Gristmill and the Crozer Cloth Mill all utilized the notable drop for streams from the inland plateau to power their machinery.
 Both the 1826 and the post-flood 1844 mill surveys show large outputs for these factories.

 In the latter part of the 19th century, several large stock farms were thriving; by the 1900s most of these were consolidated under the ownership of John Price Crozer (the namesake of Crozer-Chester Medical Center in Upland) who bred racehorses and prize bulls.
 After Crozer's death and World War II, these farms were sold off to developers.

 In 1902, the New Chester Water Company built a filtration and storage facility which then serviced the entire city and Chester Township.
 This plant, on Harrison's Hill, is still in active use.
 The Delaware Valley's rapid industrial expansion and the resulting baby boom of World War II, brought increasing pressure for suburban housing.

 At the time of Brookhaven Borough's incorporation on April 4, 1945, the Borough had 672 persons and 150 homes.
 The trolley line which had run from Chester, Pennsylvania to Media via Edgmont Avenue stopped in 1938.
 The trolley tracks were removed in 1945 and the road was realigned and widened as most of the area's transportation had become automotive.
 In the last fifty years, Brookhaven has evolved very dramatically from a dairy and stock farm economy to a residential community of over 8,000 people living in over 3,600 homes, apartments and condominiums and supporting approximately 150 businesses.

 Retail

 Pennsylvania 352 north of Brookhaven Road.

 Cambridge Shopping Center, opened in 1972, is a Brookhaven landmark.
 It is currently anchored by Lowe's and was anchored by one of the first Giant stores in the Philadelphia area (now closed).

-A famous haunt of Brookhaven is Tom Jones Restaurant, which was sued by Tom Jones for taking his name.
-The lawsuit was later dropped, and Tom Jones is still there to this day, but is under new ownership and is no longer open 24 hours.